kateharborne/SimSpin/README.md

 By varying the effects of observational seeing, the measurement radius, projected inclination and distance, and the telescope parameters within the find_lambda() function, we can begin to understand how inherent limitations of observing galaxies can effect the measurement of &#955;_r by comparing to the true spin parameter than is measured in the sim_analysis() function.

 For more detailed examples of using each of the analysis functions above, please see the SimSpin vignettes published on [Rpubs](http://rpubs.com/kateharborne).
+This [web app](http://simspin.icrar.org) can also be used to explore the N-body analysis capabilities of SimSpin.

 ## SimSpin format